inf112-v20/aerial-stingray/README.md

 ![UML](assets/UML.png)

 ## Thanks to :heart:
-* [gdx-skins](https://github.com/czyzby/gdx-skins) by czyzby for allowing us to use cool component-skins
+* [gdx-skins](https://github.com/czyzby/gdx-skins) by czyzby for allowing us to use cool component-skins.
+    * We used the "Rusty Robot UI" created by [https://ray3k.wordpress.com/software/skin-composer-for-libgdx/](Raymond "Raeleus" Buckley)